 - Inexpensive: One type of resilient flooring, vinyl, is consistently the cheapest floor covering you can buy.

 Ceramics crack, solid hardwood swells when wet, and laminates de-laminate.
 Every type of flooring has its own unique set of problems.
 Resilient flooring, too, for all of its benefits, does have a few downsides.

 - Indentation: Small pressure points, such as table legs or appliance feet, can permanently indent resilient flooring.

 - Inconsistent Value: Resilient flooring is all over the map when it comes to perceived buyer value.
-Even within the sub-category of vinyl, you can install high-quality, premium luxury vinyl brands such as Mannington, Shaw, or Karndean or miserably bad (but cheap) vinyl squares that peel away long before they wear down.
+Even within the sub-category of vinyl, you can install high-quality, premium luxury vinyl brands such as Mannington, Shaw, or Karndean or low-quality (but cheap) vinyl squares that may peel away long before they wear down.

 A Euphemism for Vinyl Flooring

 Eventually, the term vinyl flooring became associated with buyers' minds for inferior flooring.
 Flooring manufacturers and retailers began to substitute resilient floor for vinyl floor.

 Recently, retailers and manufacturers have been slowly moving back to using the term "vinyl."
 With the introduction of higher-end products like luxury vinyl flooring (LVF), much of the stigma tied to the word "vinyl" seems to no longer be in place.